SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Configuring_external_authentication_via_an_identity_provider_using_SAML.md

    > - See also: [Creating a DataMiner metadata file](#creating-a-dataminer-metadata-file)
    > - See also: [Additional configuration for systems connected to dataminerservices](#additional-configuration-for-systems-connected-to-dataminerservices)

-#### Retrieving the identity provider's metadata file on Azure AD
+#### Retrieving the identity provider's metadata file on Microsoft Entra ID

-In Azure AD, the ipMetadata URL can be found under *Single sign-on > SAML Signing Certificate – App Federation Metadata Url*.
+In Entra ID, the ipMetadata URL can be found under *Single sign-on > SAML Signing Certificate – App Federation Metadata Url*.

-#### Configuring DataMiner to import users and groups from Azure AD
+#### Configuring DataMiner to import users and groups from Microsoft Entra ID

-Once you have established a trust relationship between DataMiner (i.e. the service provider) and Azure AD (i.e. the identity provider), you can also configure DataMiner to import users and user groups from Azure AD.
+Once you have established a trust relationship between DataMiner (i.e. the service provider) and Entra ID (i.e. the identity provider), you can also configure DataMiner to import users and user groups from Entra ID.
 To do so, proceed as follows.

 1. Gather the following information:

-   - **Client ID**, **Object ID**, and **Tenant ID**: These GUIDs identify the application (DataMiner) in the Azure AD platform, and identify the users & groups directory on the Azure portal, respectively.
-You can find these fields on the root page of the application: *Azure Active Directory > App registrations > [your application name]*.
+   - **Client ID**, **Object ID**, and **Tenant ID**: These GUIDs identify the application (DataMiner) in the Entra ID platform, and identify the users & groups directory on the Azure portal, respectively.
+You can find these fields on the root page of the application: *Microsoft Entra ID > App registrations > [your application name]*.

      Creating an Enterprise Application will also create an app registration with the same name, but you will not find it under *owned application*.